 – Consider the design and ask builders regarding cost saving options before submitting for planning permission.

-How much does a house renovation cost in 2022?
+How much does a house renovation cost?

 Based on the recent increases, we’ve updated some of our existing cost articles, which can be found by using the following links: